erlang/otp/lib/kernel/doc/guides/logger_chapter.md

   make sure that no new events are received during the operation.
 Notice that after the flush operation is performed, the handler prints information in the log about how many events have been deleted.
+  The emitted log message is on the `:notice` level and looks like this:
+  `Handler :default flushed 1070 log events`

   Defaults to `1000` messages.